HONDA NT700V DEAUVILLE (2006 - 2015) Review

 Value vs rivalsNext up: Equipment

 Read any Honda Deauville review and you'll read that the Honda Deauville's service costs are low, insurance premiums are on the floor, it’s frugal and residual prices are very stable.
 In other words the Honda Deauville is a bargain tourer - a cut-price Pan-European if you like.
-Find a Honda Deauville for sale.

 The Honda Deauville comes with colour-coded hard panniers, with a total of over 54 litres carrying capacity.
 There’s an ABS option to complement the Honda Deauville's standard equipment, Combined Braking System (CBS), a stereo system and a sat-nav system to boot.